ajay9634/EXAGEAR-XEGW/README.md

 wine)
 - dxvk 1.10.3 - stable for most directX 9 games (Supported in any wine)
 - dxvk 2.0 to the latest - useful in most dx8 and dx9 games (Supported in wine 7.1 and later)

+### ✅ Compatibility Optimization

+- install MPC player and it's codecs to fix sound and video issues ( eg. Morrowind sound issue)

+- install wine 8.2 for better compatibility or install different wine from the Start Menu

+- try different core

+- try different wined3d or dxvk

+- Try different registry fixes from the Start Menu

+- Try csmt0 and other registry

 ### ✅ Performance Optimization